khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 ### ConvNet Layers

-A simple ConvNet is a sequence of layers, and every layer of a ConvNet transforms one volume of activations to another through a differentiable function.
-We use three main types of layers to build ConvNet architectures: **Convolutional Layer**, **Pooling Layer**, and **Fully-Connected Layer** (exactly as seen in regular Neural Networks).
+- A simple ConvNet is a sequence of layers, and every layer of a ConvNet transforms one volume of activations to another through a differentiable function.
+- We use three main types of layers to build ConvNet architectures: **Convolutional Layer**, **Pooling Layer**, and **Fully-Connected Layer** (exactly as seen in regular Neural Networks).
 We will stack these layers to form a full ConvNet **architecture**.

-*Example Architecture*: A simple ConvNet for CIFAR-10 classification could have the architecture [INPUT - CONV - RELU - POOL - FC].
-In more detail:
-* INPUT [32x32x3] will hold the raw pixel values of the image, in this case an image of width 32, height 32, and with three color channels R,G,B.
-* CONV layer will compute the output of neurons that are connected to local regions in the input, each computing a dot product between their weights and a small region they are connected to in the input volume.
-This may result in volume such as [32x32x12] if we decided to use 12 filters.
-* RELU layer will apply an elementwise activation function, such as the max(0,x) thresholding at zero.
-This leaves the size of the volume unchanged ([32x32x12]).
-* POOL layer will perform a downsampling operation along the spatial dimensions (width, height), resulting in volume such as [16x16x12].
-* FC (i.e. fully-connected) layer will compute the class scores, resulting in volume of size [1x1x10], where each of the 10 numbers correspond to a class score, such as among the 10 categories of CIFAR-10.
-As with ordinary Neural Networks and as the name implies, each neuron in this layer will be connected to all the numbers in the previous volume.

-In this way, ConvNets transform the original image layer by layer from the original pixel values to the final class scores.
-Note that some layers contain parameters and other don’t.
+- In this way, ConvNets transform the original image layer by layer from the original pixel values to the final class scores.
+- Note that some layers contain parameters and other don’t.
 In particular, the CONV/FC layers perform transformations that are a function of not only the activations in the input volume, but also of the parameters (the weights and biases of the neurons).
 On the other hand, the RELU/POOL layers will implement a fixed function.
-The parameters in the CONV/FC layers will be trained with gradient descent so that the class scores that the ConvNet computes are consistent with the labels in the training set for each image.
+- The parameters in the CONV/FC layers will be trained with gradient descent so that the class scores that the ConvNet computes are consistent with the labels in the training set for each image.

 ![](assets/ConvNet-Layers.jpeg)

 *The activations of an example ConvNet architecture.
 The initial volume stores the raw image pixels (left) and the last volume stores the class scores (right).
 Each volume of activations along the processing path is shown as a column.
 Since it's difficult to visualize 3D volumes, we lay out each volume's slices in rows.
 The last layer volume holds the scores for each class, but here we only visualize the sorted top 5 scores, and print the labels of each one.
 The architecture shown here is a tiny VGG Net.*

-In summary:

-* A ConvNet architecture is in the simplest case a list of Layers that transform the image volume into an output volume (e.g. holding the class scores)
-* There are a few distinct types of Layers (e.g. CONV/FC/RELU/POOL are by far the most popular)
-* Each Layer accepts an input 3D volume and transforms it to an output 3D volume through a differentiable function
-* Each Layer may or may not have parameters (e.g. CONV/FC do, RELU/POOL don’t)
-* Each Layer may or may not have additional hyperparameters (e.g. CONV/FC/POOL do, RELU doesn’t)

 [back to current section](#computer-vision)